 - If you are keen to bring you labour on, try having a hot curry, hot sex or even a long, hot walk.
 By this stage of your pregnancy you’re probably willing to try anything which will just prompt your baby out of your body and into your arms.

-- Keep in close contact with your midwife or doctor and seek their support and advice.
-They will speak with you about different induction techniques including ARM (Artificial Rupture of the Membranes), Prostaglandin Gel and Syntocinon Infusion.
+- Keep in close contact with your maternity care provider and seek their support and advice.
+They will speak with you about different induction techniques including ARM (Artificial Rupture of the Membranes), Prostaglandin Gel or a catheter to dilate your cervix and Syntocinon Infusion.

 - Congratulate yourself for getting to the end of a long pregnancy.
 This is only the beginning!

 For more information see Pregnancy or Week by Week.

 Always consult your physician before beginning any exercise program.
 To reduce the risk of injury, never force or strain yourself during exercise.
 If you feel pain, stop and seek medical attention if necessary.

 These programs have been created by Katie Brown - yoga teacher and infant massage specialist

 If you are in week 42 of your pregnancy...

 Your baby’s due date: August 24 - September 05, 2018

 Baby’s star sign: Virgo